plskz/100SwiftUI/README.md

 ## 🏆 Challenges

-Challenges were projects I developed by myself starting from the basic requirements outlined in the course.
+The challenges were projects that I developed on my own, starting from the basic requirements outlined in the course.

 - [Checkpoints](/00-Checkpoint/)
 - [Challenge Day - Unit Converter](/02-Challenge%20Day/)